Pandaqi/Trampolinedraak/README.md

 This game is being developed as an experiment.
 We, at home, really love the Jackbox games, where you start the game on the computer and use your smartphones/tablets as the game controllers.
 But, as always, we wanted more!
 So I am creating a framework for these kinds of games, hosted on a free Heroku server, and will build my own on top of it.

-You can access it [here](https://medium.com/@gdomaradzki/how-to-make-a-simple-multiplayer-online-car-game-with-javascript-89d47908f995)
+You can access the server [here](https://trampolinedraak.herokuapp.com).

 # Build Setup
 ```bash